 But when it comes to physical exercise, the Tibetan Spaniel doesn’t need much at all.
 With just a daily walk or playtime in a fenced enclosure, they’ll be quite happy.
 For these reasons, they can make great playmates for kids.

-Highlights: Affectionate, Proud, Good-natured
+Highlights: Loving, Proud, Sweet

 But they’re not as stuck-up as one may think.
 Rather, the Pekingese is always cheerful with a positive vibe.
 Though they’re low maintenance dogs that are great for beginners, they do need to have plenty of human interaction.